 11. Onboard the New Tenant

-Create a meaningful process for providing your new tenant with all of the information they need in order to make a successful transition to your property.
+Create a meaningful process for onboarding your new tenants.
+Provide them with all of the information they need in order to make a successful transition to your property.
 These elements may include:

 - HOA regulations